lljustycell999/Text-Document-Enhancer/README.md

   * sudo apt install tesseract-ocr

+2: In the terminal, clone this GitHub repository with the commands:

   * git clone https://github.com/lljustycell999/Text-Document-Enhancer

   * cd Text-Document-Enhancer

-2: Use these terminal commands to ensure that Python (and venv if you want to use a virtual environment) is installed and updated:
+2: Use the following terminal commands to ensure that Python (and venv if you want to use a virtual environment) is installed and updated:

   * sudo apt update